-Graduating from the University of Nottingham in 1984 with an honours degree in Physics, Martin then worked in the wine trade and music industry before attending the Anglo-European College of Chiropractic.
-He graduated in 1996, as best academic student.
+Martin Young is one of our clinic directors.
+Martin graduated from the University of Nottingham in 1984, with an honours degree in Physics.
+He worked in the wine trade and music industry before attending the Anglo-European College of Chiropractic.
+Martin graduated in 1996, as best academic student.

-In 1999, he was elected as an inaugural Fellow of the Royal College of Chiropractors and became a double fellow in 2016, being elected as an inaugural Fellow of its Faculty of Pain, whom he serves as honorary secretary.
-He was the first chiropractor to be elected as a Fellow of the Royal Society of Medicine and as a Member of the Expert Witness Institute.
+In 1999, Martin was elected as an inaugural Fellow of the Royal College of Chiropractors.
+He became a double fellow in 2016, being elected as an inaugural Fellow of its Faculty of Pain, whom he serves as honorary secretary.
+Martin is the first chiropractor to be elected as a Fellow of the Royal Society of Medicine and as a Member of the Expert Witness Institute.
 He still regularly gives expert opinions in cases of alleged chiropractic negligence.

-He has also received fellowships from the British Chiropractic Association and the European Academy of Chiropractic and has twice been awarded the Royal College of Chiropractors President’s Award for outstanding services to the profession.
+Martin has received fellowships from the British Chiropractic Association and the European Academy of Chiropractic.
+He has twice been awarded the Royal College of Chiropractors President’s Award for outstanding services to the profession.